-The spatial resolution obtained using this technique is 1 metre for a 30 km range.
+The spatial resolution obtained with this technique is 1 metre for a 30 km range.
 The physical limit for spatial resolution is just below 1 meter and results from the acoustic properties of silica.
 This configuration of the sensor is thus definitely dedicated for long range measurements with meter resolution and is not suitable for centimetre resolution.
 It must be pointed out that a novel and very inventive configuration was recently reported by K.Hotate et al, based on a correlation technique, that achieved measurements with a 1 cm spatial resolution, but the range is also reduced to less than 1 km, accordingly [6].
-Recently it was demonstrated that a pre-activation of the acoustic wave using a weak CW wave at the pump frequency made possible distributed over several kilometres with a 10 cm spatial resolution, while preserving a full accuracy in the determination of the local Brillouin shift n_p .

-The accuracy on the determination of the Brillouin shift n_B depends on the amplification contrast and the probe signal intensity.
+The accuracy on the determination of the Brillouin shift $\nu{\scriptscriptstyle B}$ depends on the amplification contrast and the probe signal intensity.
 In standard fibres an accuracy of 0.5 MHz is observed.
-This approximately corresponds to a 0.5 K temperature resolution and to a 1×10^5 strain resolution.
-The Brillouin shift accuracy can be improved to 200 kHz, corresponding to a 0.2 degC temperature and 4×10^6 strain resolutions, respectively, at the expense of either a worse spatial resolution or a longer measurement time.
+This approximately corresponds to a 0.5 K temperature resolution and to a $1\times10^{-5}$ strain resolution.
+The Brillouin shift accuracy can be improved to 200 kHz, corresponding to a 0.2 degC temperature and $4\times10^{-6}$ strain resolutions, respectively, at the expense of either a worse spatial resolution or a longer measurement time.

-3. DESCRIPTION OF THE INSTRUMENT
+III.
+DESCRIPTION OF THE INSTRUMENT